DefectiveStudios/UniMerge-Docs/README.md

 Make sure you swap out D:\Documents\CosmoKnots\CosmoKnots\ with the path to your Unity project folder.
 Note that the script no longer uses relative paths, so you can put it wherever you want.
 You do, however, now have to go change the ProjectBase value to the path of your project folder.

 I obviously have to figure out a better way to point to that script path.
-Either way, that path will be the path to a VBS file that is run by the Windows Scripting Host (should be on all versions that support Unity).
+Either way, that path will be the path to a VBS file that is run by the Windows Scripting Host (which should be available on all versions of Windows that support Unity).
 This script will check if Unity is running and, depending on the state, do one of two things.
 It will either (If Unity isn’t running) boot Unity and trigger the scene merge, or it will drop a file called merges.txt into the Assets folder.
 If you have the SceneMerge window open, it will listen for that file drop and trigger a merge as soon as it updates.

 This seems to work only on resolving conflicts.
 I’m not exactly sure how to make it do this every time a scene or prefab merge happens.
 The script is called but points at three files which don't exist.
 Also, if you have unresolved conflicts in your ProjectSettings.asset file, Unity will assume a version mismatch and ask you to upgrade your project (don't do it!).
 Not sure how to get around this.
-Also, it only works on Windows.
-It won’t be too big a deal to get it working on Mac/Linux.

 Right now, the script doesn't clean up after itself since I don’t want it to be destructive while I work on it.
 So you’ll have to delete the .REMOTE, .BASE, etc. files generated by Git in this process.